rajesh-chintala/DSD_Experiments/Traffic_light_controller_4way/README.md

 /*---------------- Timing Parameters ----------------*/
 /* For 50 MHz clock → 0.1s time base */
 `define time_base 22'd4999999

+/* For simulation clock which is 50GHz or 20ps, count of 5 enough for time base of 0.1ns, which is simulation friendly `define time_base 23'd4 */

 /* Timer count values (in units of 0.1 s) */
 `define load_cnt2 9'd449   // 45 seconds